Nikemaks/game/README.md

 ## Demo

-You can see thr result: https://game-on-angular.web.app/
+You can see the result: https://game-on-angular.web.app/